Methuen, Massachusetts: Transportation

 Methuen lies at the northern end of Interstate 93 in Massachusetts, with three exits providing access.
 A portion of Interstate 495 crosses through the eastern side of town from Lawrence to Haverhill.
 Massachusetts Route 213, the "Loop Connector", provides highway access between the two, having three intermediate exits of its own, in addition to the exits for I-93 and I-495.
 The town is also crossed by Route 28, Route 110, and Route 113, the latter two meeting at I-93 Exit 43 (old exit 46).
 I-93 provides the town's only bridge across the Merrimack; there are several crossings in Lawrence, and several in neighboring Haverhill, but none for 7 mi upstream from I-93 all the way to the eastern end of Lowell and also comes down from New Hampshire, providing the fastest route to both 25 minutes north to Manchester, New Hampshire, and 25–30 minutes south to Boston.

 Methuen is served by the Merrimack Valley Regional Transit Authority's bus service.
 Daily intercity bus service to Worcester and New York City is provided by OurBus from the Methuen Park and Ride.
-The nearest rail stations are in South Lawrence and Haverhill, which are both part of the Haverhill/Reading Line of the MBTA Commuter Rail, providing service into Boston's North Station.
-Small plane service can be found at Lawrence Municipal Airport and the Merrimack Valley Seaplane Base, with the nearest national service being at Manchester-Boston Regional Airport, and the nearest international service being at Logan International Airport.
+The nearest MBTA Commuter Rail stations are Lawrence, Bradford and Haverhill, all part of the Haverhill/Reading Line, providing service into Boston's North Station.
+Small plane service can be found at Lawrence Municipal Airport and the Merrimack Valley Seaplane Base, with the nearest national service being at Manchester-Boston Regional Airport, and the nearest international service being at Boston's Logan International Airport.